 Another big change came to the community in 1946, when U.S. Highway 10 (later I-90) was rerouted between Issaquah and North Bend, bypassing Fall City completely.
 The hit to the local economy as a result of fewer travelers driving through town came at a time when there was also less work to be found in the logging industry.
 But Fall City persevered, mostly as a bedroom community for people working in and around Seattle who preferred the tranquility of rural living.

 In 1944, Fall City readers got their first library, located in two rooms of the United Methodist Church.
 In 1957, local residents helped move and convert an old house into the town's new library.
-A new building was constructed in 1967, and was replaced by an even larger one in 1985.
+A new building was

 Beginning in the 1950s, Derby Days grew out of the annual Cub Scout soap box derby into a much-anticipated summer event filled with parades, dances, hydroplane races on the river, games, carnival rides, and more.
 In the 1970s the event's name was changed to Fall City Days, and it continues to attract large crowds every year.

 Although Fall City has never incorporated, the town has still had to tackle issues related to infrastructure and growth, just like any city.
 In 1979, the Fall City Water District was created when the previous, privately-owned, water company could not meet the needs of the community.
 Of special concern was having enough water for fire protection.
 Fall City's Fire District 27 was created by voters in 1946, and has been volunteer-run ever since.

 Fall City is home to many families who have lived in town for generations -- some tracing their roots back to the pioneer era.
 In 2002, the King County Landmarks Commission designated Jerry Borst's original 15-block plat (minus the business district along River and Taylor Streets) as a Historic Residential District.
 Within the district are 32 buildings that the commission named as representative of early twentieth-century rural character.